tommytracey/udacity/ai-nano/projects/3-planning/results/README.md

 _Create concrete Action objects based on the domain action schema for: Load, Unload, and Fly.
 A concrete action is a specific literal action that does not include variables as with the schema.
 For example, the action schema `Load(c, p, a)` can represent the concrete actions `Load(C1, P1, SFO)` or `Load(C2, P2, JFK)`.
 The actions for the planning problem must be concrete because the problems in forward search and planning graphs must use propositional logic._

-**Solution:** The source code for my solution can be found [here]().
+**My Solution:** The source code for my solution can be found [here]().
 Below is a snippet showing the implementation of the Load action.

 ```python
 def load_actions():